Skip to Content

 As we can see, the GBF is expressed with two equivalent terms:

-Even though they are strictly equivalent, the likelihood ratio is a natural interpretation of the GBF when the explanation H you are looking for belongs to the Ancestors of E in your Causal Bayesian Network (i.e. you assume that all arcs are in the causal direction and do not represent mere associations).
-On the other hand, you can interpret the GBF as an odds ratio either when your network is not causal, or when the explanation H you are looking for does not belong exclusively to the Ancestors of E.
+Even though they are strictly equivalent, the likelihood ratio is a natural interpretation of the GBF when the explanation HH you are looking for belongs to the Ancestors of EE in your Causal Bayesian Network (i.e. you assume that all arcs are in the causal direction and do not represent mere associations).

-It consists of 4 main sections.
+It consists of four main sections.

 43450825